 Interactions with ads and content utilized either in determining potential Outcomes or directly as a measure of Outcomes depending on campaign goals, must be clearly defined and empirically supported.
-Specifically, Outcomes measurers must define each interaction used in measurement as positive or negative, disclose those along with "neutral interactions" (those not used/considered, or that do not influence their results).
-Further, measurement vendors must account for the positive and negative aspects of such interactions and either exclude any that do not contribute positively or otherwise account for their negative impact on Outcomes.
+Specifically, Outcomes measurers must define each social media interaction used in measurement and consider positive or negative value as well as disclose those qualifications along with "neutral interactions" (those not used/considered, or that do not influence their results) where applicable.
+Further, measurement vendors must consider the positive and negative aspects of social media interactions and either exclude any that are determined to not contribute positively or otherwise account for their negative impact on Outcomes.
 Reporting of interactions by their positive and negative effect is encouraged.